 Empaths feel like you would not believe.
 That has been the hardest part for me – a gift and a curse you might say.
 For years I used alcohol and drugs to shield myself from feeling so much.
 Depression and anxiety were the many cloaks I was enveloped in, and I used substances to numb myself from feeling so much (although I had no idea that’s what I was doing.)

-Thankfully Energy Medicine has taught me how to use other methods that are safe and natural to shield and manage my energy.
-Sometimes I still shield myself before going into public places, or even with some family members, to ensure that I am not overwhelmed by other people’s energy.
-But overall, life is much easier and healthier with these holistic and alternative healing tools and techniques to manage life as an Empath.
+Thankfully Energy Medicine, True Forgiveness, Mindfulness, and Self Awareness has become incredibly empowering.
+I have learned other methods that are safe and natural to lovingly shield and manage my energy.
+Overall, life is much easier as an empath, and far more healthier with these holistic and alternative healing tools and techniques to manage life as an Empath.

 Why This Is Hard to Admit